 Each of the three amigos—the beggar, the slave, and the orphan—represents a negative, painful state of mind.
 For most of us, our psyche is contaminated with at least one of these miseries, and many of us are burdened with a trace or more of all three.

-The beggar represents those of us who, however bountiful our life may be, suffer with an inner emptiness.
+The first amigo, the beggar, represents those of us who, however bountiful our life may be, suffer with an inner emptiness.
 It feels as if something vitally important is missing in our life.
 Even a person’s regular purchase of lottery tickets can be an expression of this mentality.
 The feeling is, “If only I were rich (or if only I had this or that) I would be happy.”
 On the surface, beggars are eager to devour or to acquire something, whatever that something may be.
 Deeper down, they’re on the scent of deprivation.

 The beggar mentality is a product of our lingering emotional attachment to feelings of deprivation and refusal.
 We’re still the little kid who once screamed in angry frustration when he didn’t get something he very much wanted.